matuteiglesias/journal/content/Dev/2025-07-09_Developed_Streamlit_Job_Search_Application_Pipelin.md

 ### Session Goal
-The session focused on developing and refining a job search application using [[Streamlit]], aiming to establish a robust local-first app with a job search engine results page (SERP) pipeline.
+The session focused on developing and refining a job search application using Streamlit, aiming to establish a robust local-first app with a job search engine results page (SERP) pipeline.

 ### Key Activities
 - **Development Sprint Breakdown**: Conducted a detailed 5-hour sprint to build the local-first app, outlining phases, goals, and components.